KT-Emmani/OLYMPICS-GAMES-ANALYSIS-1896-to-2016/README.md

 ## Project Overview
 From its inception, The Olympic games have grown to become an important and honored global event, where almost all nation represent by fielding thier teams to compete for medals.
 Before the 1970s, the Games were officially limited to few competitors but in the 1980s many events were opened to professional athletes.
 Currently, the Games are open to all, even the top professional athletes in basketball and football (soccer).

-This project aims to provide valuable insight from this data on the performance of the event over time, such as the participation, medals won by country and athletes, and the various sports.
+This project aims to provide valuable insight from this data on the performance of the event over time, such as the participation, medals won by country and athletes, gender analysis and the various sports.